mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 This will display a list of saved app names.
 Click one to load it.

-TODO: How do you ask the REPL to create a new app, starting from Hello World?
+To reset the REPL to its starting point which is a basic "Hello World" app, click "REPL" in the upper-right.

 ## Creating a Svelte App